 As for the Statement that Hitler is not to be trusted, and that Hitler always breaks his word.
 We are not excusing any man breaking his word, but every politician who is honest (if there is such an one!) must admit that where Hitler has broken his word, he has been driven to it by this country and our allies.
 But why point the finger at Hitler?
-Did not our respected and honoured political representatives break their word in 1919, when they foully betrayed the Fourteen Points of President Wilson which constituted the basis for the Armistice of 1918?
-Our politicians, our leading and honoured Cabinet-members, agreed to tear up an Agreement once they got Germany to lay down her arms.
-Once the Germans were disarmed and an Allied Army the Germans were disarmed and an Allied Army marched on to German soil, Britain and her Allies broke their word by tearing up the Armistice Terms, and they continued to break their word till they had reduced Germany to starvation, want and abject misery.
+Did not our respected and honoured political representatives break their word in 1919, when they foully betrayed the Fourteen Points of President Wilson which confourted to the points of the point the points of the po stituted the basis for the Armistice of 1918?
+Our politicians, our leading and honoured Cabinetmembers, agreed to tear up an Agreement once they got Germany to lay down her arms.
+Once the Germans were disarmed and an Allied Army marched on to German soil, Britain and her Allies broke their word by tearing up the Armistice Terms, and they continued to break their word till they had reduced Germany to starvation, want and abject misery.
 What did that get us?
 We have heard some silly and stupid people say that "we must finish Germany this time."
-As if Germany could ever be finished this time as Germany was Inst time! finished this time as Germany was last time!
+As if Germany could ever be this head this time as Germany was Inst time! finished this time as Germany was last time!

 And if the boot is on the other foot, this time, what reason have we to squeal?
 If Hitler were to deal with us, were he to procure a victory, as we dealt with the Germans at the last war, could we blame him?
 If Hitler is the base rascal that he is said to be, then if Hitler were to break his word given at any Peace Conference, could we blame him?
-If Hitler and the Germans are the "scum of the earth." and beyond redemption, then let us just be prepared for what is coming to the Put some condensatile. for what is coming to us.
+If Hitler and the ciples but is at the same time understanding, Germans are the "scum of the earth" and condemns equally the harsh and unjust persebeyond redemption, then let us just be prepared cution of all large classes of people, realising for what is coming to us.
 But sane and sensible men and women know that all that talk about Hitler and the Germans is mere war propaganda.
-They know that, what time it is urged that we never could talk with Hitler or discuss matters with him, our political advisers to-day are the very men not only to talk with Hitler, but to side with Hitler if it will serve their own personal
+They know that, what time it is urged that we never could talk with Hitler or discuss matters with him, our political advisers to-day are the very men not only to talk with Hitler, but to side with Hitler if it will serve their own personal ends.